 - On February 6th, Follicum CEO Jan Alenfall gave an interesting interview to Aktiespararna.
 He discusses both the hair loss product as well as the new diabetes product FOL-014.

-- Of most important to us, on February 7th, Follicum announced that it had received approval from the German Medicines Agency (BfArM) and German Ethics Committee to commence a Phase IIa clinical trial in Germany in relation to FOL-005 on human patients.
+- Of most important to us, on February 7th, Follicum announced that it had received go-ahead approval from the German Medicines Agency (BfArM) and German Ethics Committee.
+This is to commence a Phase IIa clinical trial in Germany in relation to FOL-005 on human patients.
 The company will partner with Clinical Research Center for Hair and Skin Science (CRC) in Berlin and bioskin in Hamburg.

 In 2016, Follica announced that it was going to address its hair loss treatment via the acronym “RAIN”.
 At the time, I guessed the “R” to mean Regeneration, and the “N” to mean Neogenesis.
 Earlier this month, blog reader “PinotQ” notified us that Follica owner Puretech most likely recently updated its website and now spells out that the “AIN” stands for Abrasion Induced Neogenesis.
 Perhaps we just missed this development last year, but it is important enough to spell out here.